jaclu/tmux-mouse-swipe/README.md

 # Sincere apologies!

 On Nov 6, 2021 I commited a lot of new stuff, but did'nt realise I was not actually using it before or after commiting, so this was not in a useable state for a full week.
-I have fixed all this now, and will make sure to thoruougly test before committing in the future...
+I have fixed all this now, and will make sure to thoroughly test before committing in the future...

 # tmux-mouse-swipe